 It took us over 30 minutes to fully explore these castle ruins complete with secret dungeons!
 I was seriously jealous of the people having breakfast (shown in the above photo) on the castle ruins makeshift terrace.

 There is also a restaurant in the castle ruins, but the view from where they were sitting is outstanding!
-As soon as I saw this I started planning my next trip just so I can enjoy those views with a cup of coffee and a good breakfast.
+Who wouldn’t want to enjoy these views with a great breakfast and hot coffee at hand?

 Europes Largest Wind Harp

-Not only is the Baden-Baden Castle Ruin the largest I have ever been too, but it also houses Europe’s largest wind harp!
+Not only is the Baden-Baden Castle Ruin the largest I have ever been to, but it also houses Europe’s largest wind harp!

 Related Reading: 7 German Castles You Have To Visit In Southern Germany